The Importance of 24/7 Help Desk Services

-Articles published January 20, 2017 by Bobbie Jo Barry
+Articles published January 20, 2017

-Expanding the hours of operation for the help desk to meet these changing needs can cause challenges.
-It can create stress for current agents, as they are asked to change their schedule.
-It can also create an environment that is unpredictable and unsettling for some, because there can be a lot of variability in terms of the volume on any given day.
-In addition, this change in operation hours may lead to hiring more help desk agents that are willing to work flexible hours.
+Expanding the service desk hours of operation to meet the needs of a modern workforce can cause challenges.
+It can create stress for current help desk agents, as they are asked to change their schedule.
+It could create an environment that is unpredictable and unsettling for some in your organization, as there can be a lot of variability in terms of the service request volume on any given day.
+Expanding hours of operation may also mean hiring more help desk agents who are willing to work flexible hours.

 Personally, when that late night airport need comes to pass, I want my organization to be there for support.
 I hope that your organization’s help desk feels the same way.